Overview

 The Crime Victims Fund (the Fund) was established by the Victims of Crime Act (VOCA) of 1984.
 The Fund is financed by fines and penalties from convictions in federal cases, not from tax dollars.

 On July 22, 2021, President Biden signed the VOCA Fix to Sustain the Crime Victims Fund Act of 2021 in a historic effort to stabilize the Fund.
-The VOCA Fix requires monetary penalties from federal deferred prosecution and non-prosecution agreements to go into the Crime Victims Fund.
+The VOCA Fix requires any funds that would otherwise be deposited in the general fund of the U.S. Treasury collected pursuant to federal deferred prosecution and non-prosecution agreements to go into the Crime Victims Fund.

 Federal revenues deposited into the Fund also come from gifts, donations, and bequests by private parties, as provided by an amendment to VOCA through the USA PATRIOT Act in 2001 that went into effect in 2002.
 Since 2002, hundreds of thousands of dollars have been deposited into the Fund through this provision.